 Like Lady Gaga on her fourth costume change of the night, Denver’s stadiums are masters at the art of high-pressure, behind-the-scenes transformations.
 And much of it happens without the public ever noticing.

-The Pepsi Center regularly goes from ice rink (for Colorado Avalanche hockey matches) to basketball court (for the Denver Nuggets games) to big-name concert venue (for artists like the Foo Fighters and Ariana Grande) overnight.
-Broncos Stadium at Mile High shapeshifts from NFL football field to a monster truck show arena to concert stage and back again in a blink.
+Ball Arena regularly goes from ice rink (for Colorado Avalanche hockey matches) to basketball court (for the Denver Nuggets games) to big-name concert venue (for artists like the Foo Fighters and Ariana Grande) overnight.
+Empower Field at Mile High shapeshifts from NFL football field to a monster truck show arena to concert stage and back again in a blink.
 And Coors Field transforms, too, from live music venue to the Colorado Rockies’ home baseball field, in two days’ time.

 Ever wondered how the heck they do that?